Barrosleo/cloud-platform-engineer-roadmap/01-foundations/windows-server/README.md

 - Services and Task Scheduler configuration
 - NTFS permissions setup

-All steps include screenshots, notes, and PowerShell equivalents.
+All steps include notes, and PowerShell equivalents.

 ---